liplum/Meditree/README.md

 After configuring, run `npm start` in `backend-js`.
-You can access the "http://localhost:8080" to check if the homepage is available, and acess "http://localhost:8080//list" to ensure the backend is working.
+You can access the "http://localhost:8080" to check if the homepage is available, and access "http://localhost:8080/list" to ensure the backend is working.

-Finally, configure the nginx.
+Finally, configure the nginx for port forwarding.

 ```nginx
 server {